FergusonTG/github-slideshow/_posts/0000-01-02-FergusonTG.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is a file whot I rote by myself.
+# A fine way to run a repository

+I should not mind, but I am being tolds what to do by a __robot__.

 Use the left arrow to go back!